How to file a complaint about a credit card issuer

 Want to complain about a credit card issuer?

 Each complaint is assigned a tracking number.
-Consumers will be directed to contact the issuer first to allow the company to resolve the dispute.
-If there is no resolution, the CFPB will investigate the complaint to determine if any consumer protection laws were violated and if enforcement action is needed.
-Consumers can log in to the CFPB’s complaint system at any time to track the status of their credit card complaints using the tracking number assigned to their cases.
+Consumers are directed to contact the issuer first to allow the company to resolve the dispute.
+If there is no resolution, the CFPB investigates the complaint to determine if any consumer protection laws were violated and if enforcement action is needed.
+Consumers can log in to the CFPB’s complaint system to track the status of their credit card complaints using the tracking number assigned to their cases.

 |Got a credit card beef?|

+If your complaint concerns a bank or credit union smaller than that, the CFPB forwards the complaint to the institution’s primary regulator for review.
 Here is contact information for the federal regulators.
 Click on the links to go to the agency websites or call, write or fax the agencies.

-- The Federal Reserve Board, which regulates banks that are members of the Federal Reserve System and some state banks.
+- The Federal Reserve Board regulates banks that are members of the Federal Reserve System and some state banks.
 Online, go to the Federal Reserve Board Consumer Help site.
 Write to: Federal Reserve Consumer Help, P.O.
 Box 1200, Minneapolis, MN 55480.
-Call: (888) 851-1920.
-Fax: (877) 888-2520.
+Call: 888-851-1920.
+Fax: 877-888-2520.

-- The Office of the Comptroller of the Currency (OCC), which regulates national banks that have the word "national" or initials "N.A." in their names.
+- The Office of the Comptroller of the Currency (OCC) regulates national banks that have the word "national" or initials "N.A." in their names.
 Online, visit the OCC’s HelpWithMyBank.gov’s consumer complaint page, Contact the Customer Assistance Group at: 1301 McKinney St., Suite 3450, Houston, TX 77010.
-Call: (800) 613-6743.
-Fax: (713) 336-4301.
+Call: 800-613-6743.